xhuang2016/xhuang2016.github.io/_publications/2021-07-09-Estimating.md

 excerpt:
 date: 2021-07-09
 venue: 'IFIP Networking'
 paperurl:
-citation: 'Li, S., Huang, X., & Lee, C. H. (2021).
+citation: 'Li, S., Huang, X., & Lee, C. H. (2021, July).
 Estimating Distributions of Large Graphs from Incomplete Sampled Data.
 In Proceedings of 2021 IFIP Networking Conference (pp. 1-9).'

 ---
 <!-- This paper is about the number 2.
 The number 3 is left for future work. -->